gklijs/bank-axon-graphql/README.md

 ### <a id="command-handler">Command handler</a>

 This module will hande the commands.
 It includes saga to handle the transfer of money.
 It is based on the past rules.
 So for example you can transfer money to almost any account.
-When it's not an 'openbank' account the money will just ' vanish'.
-When it's an 'openbank' account it will try to debit the money to that account.
+When it's not an 'axon' account the money will just ' vanish'.
+When it's an 'axon' account it will try to debit the money to that account.
 In case of failure the money is refunded.

 ### <a id="graphql-endpoint">Graphql endpoint</a>